-- 70. Tenofovir (chemical name, 9-(2-Phosphonomethoxypropyl)adenine ("PMPA")) is a type of medicine called a nucleotide analog reverse transcriptase and HBV polymerase inhibitor ("NRTI"). - 71.
-In order for HIV to infect a healthy human cell, the virus must convert its ribonucleic acid ("RNA") based genome into a strand of complementary deoxyribonucleic acid ("DNA").
+- 112. Tenofovir (chemical name, 9-(2-Phosphonomethoxypropyl)adenine ("PMPA")) is a type of medicine called a nucleotide analog reverse transcriptase and HBV polymerase inhibitor ("NRTI"). - In order for HIV to infect a healthy human cell, the virus must convert its ribonucleic 113. acid ("RNA") based genome into a strand of complementary deoxyribonucleic acid ("DNA").
 This process of converting the virus's RNA into DNA is reverse transcription, and is performed by an enzyme named reverse transcriptase.
-Reverse transcription occurs inside the human cell that the virus is infecting. - 72.
-NRTIs prevent the reverse transcriptase from converting its RNA into DNA, preventing the infection of the cell and spread of HIV.
+Reverse transcription occurs inside the human cell that the virus is infecting.

+- 114. NRTIs prevent the reverse transcriptase from converting its RNA into DNA, preventing the infection of the cell and spread of HIV.
 In order for NRTIs to stop HIV from infecting a cell, the drug must be absorbed into the cell and "activated" by the cell's biological machinery.
-The "activated" form of tenofovir is known as tenofovir-diphosphate ("TFV-DP"). - 73.
+The "activated" form of tenofovir is known as tenofovir-diphosphate ("TFV-DP"). - 115.
 When used to treat HIV infection, tenofovir must be administered in combination with other anti-HIV drugs, a practice known as "combination antiretroviral therapy" or "cART."
 By using a combination of different classes of medications, physicians can customize treatment based on factors including how much virus is in the patient's blood, the particular strain of the virus, and disease symptoms.
 The aim of cART is to reduce the viral load-i.e., the amount of virus per unit of blood or plasma, of patients to levels where commercial viral load tests cannot detect the presence of the virus (generally a concentration of lower than 50 HIV-1 RNA copies per mL of plasma).
-A cART treatment regimen can incorporate multiple standalone pills or a single pill coformulated with all drugs necessary for the regimen. - 74.
+A cART treatment regimen can incorporate multiple standalone pills or a single pill coformulated with all drugs necessary for the regimen. - 116.
 Gilead did not discover tenofovir.
 Tenofovir was discovered in the mid-1980s by the collaborative research efforts of scientists in Prague and Belguim.
 Although the anti-HIV properties of tenofovir were promising, it had a significant downside.
-When tenofovir is administered by mouth, very little of it is absorbed into the body.
+When tenofovir is administered by mouth, very little of it is absorbed into the body. - 117.
+Because an intravenous formulation had little sales potential, Gilead developed a prodrug form of tenofovir that can be taken orally.
+Prodrugs are pharmacologically inactive compounds that can be more efficiently absorbed into the bloodstream and then converted into the active form of the drug within the body. - 118.
+One prodrug of tenofovir tenofovir disoproxil (chemical name. bis(isopropyloxycarbonyloxymethyl)-PMPA or bis-POC PMPA).
+The fumaric salt of tenofovir disoproxil is tenofovir disoproxil fumarate, commonly known as TDF. - 119.
+While TDF is able to be taken by mouth, the proportion of tenofovir that enters the cells is relatively low.
+In order to have the desired therapeutic effect, a high dose of TDF must be COMPLAINT FOR DAMAGES - 38 large-300 mg taken once a day.
+A general principle of toxicology is that the "dose makes the poison"-i.e., larger doses are generally associated with higher rates of toxicity and adverse events.
+Tenovofir is no different.